 Japan’s high-octane capital enthralls kids from the word go.
 They’ll love playing live-action Mario Kart in a giant arcade and running off energy in one of the many parks that act like an oasis in the middle of a bustling city.
 Parents will love how safe and clean everything is, along with the beauty and history of Japanese culture.
 Not to be missed: the Ninja Restaurant in Akasaka — if you can find it, that is.

-Our expert Family Vacation Advisors can book best-in-class accommodations, recommend activities, arrange vetted kid-friendly guides, and more — all with one-on-one support.
+Our expert Family Travel Advisors can book best-in-class accommodations, recommend activities, arrange vetted kid-friendly guides, and more — all with one-on-one support.
 Click to send us a request >

 With its multicultural charm, kid-friendly activities and favorable exchange rate for many foreigners visiting Canada, Toronto is a destination on the rise.
 It’s a fabulous place for families with tons of things to do, including Ripley’s Aquarium, the zoo, the CN Tower and the Royal Ontario Museum, to name a few.
 Canada’s Wonderland amusement park, located in the suburbs outside of downtown Toronto, is another hot spot for families.